Yeoseong yeongung soseol

-Yeoseong yeongung soseol (女性英雄 小說 Female Hero Fiction) is a Korean literary genre that consists of works structured around chronicling the lives of female heroines.
+Yeoseong yeongung soseol (여성영웅 소설; 女性英雄 小說; Female Hero Fiction) is a Korean literary genre that consists of works structured around chronicling the lives of female heroines.
 In general, these works depict a female protagonist disguising herself as a man and then proceeding to fight in battles or demonstrate other forms of heroic behavior.

 Main contents

 Concept of female hero fiction

 Female hero fiction is a genre of literary fiction that features a heroic female character as its main protagonist and follows her life story.
 Typically, works of female hero fiction follow the archetypal structure of “a hero’s life” in which a character, often descended from a noble family and born under unusual circumstances, is orphaned or suffers after running away from home, and finally emerges victorious only after undergoing numerous struggles.
 The fact that a woman plays the role of the hero can be understood as a modification in form of the traditional hero fiction, emerging as a later variation in a natural process of change and adaptation of the traditional hero fiction.
 In the early years, the hero fiction was thought of as a “low-ranking” or “low-class” literary genre, but as research into individual works has proliferated, the female hero fiction has come to be understood as a unique and independent category of fiction.